newtonjain/Job-timus-Prime/README.md

 4. Push to branch: `git push origin feature-name`
 5. Create a Pull Request

-## License
+## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Security
+## 🔐 Security

 - API keys are handled client-side and never stored
 - File processing happens in the browser
 - No data is sent to any servers except the LLM API you specify

-## Support
+## 🆘 Support

 For issues, questions, or contributions, please open an issue on GitHub.

+---

+*"Transform and roll out... your career!"* 🤖✨